david2am/vote-app-react/README.md

 Feel free to remove this file from your project

-## Build a vite template from React and Typescript
+## Build a vite template for React and Typescript
 ```
 // cmd | terminal